shortishly/shelly/README.md

 # shelly

 Shelly is an [erlang](http://www.erlang.org) OTP application that makes it simple to have a remote shell into your application.
-Shelly is designed to be embedded in applications to make it simple for teams to provide operational support.

 Running a SSH daemon in erlang is already very [simple](http://erlang.org/doc/apps/ssh/using_ssh.html#id61601) - so